vlivecarefree/vlivecarefree/README.md

-- 👋 Hi, I’m @vlivecarefree
+- 👋 Hi, I’m Mr. V
 - 👀 I’m interested in Cars, food and blockchain.
+- 🔭 I’m currently working on GambaVerse & Gambakitties.club
-- 🌱 I’m currently learning arming and liquidity pools on MultiChain
+- 🌱 I’m currently learning farming and Bridging on MultiChain
 - 💞️ I’m looking to collaborate on NFTs, Crypto tokenomics and marketing
 - 📫 How to reach me? twitter.com/vjplivecarefree